The Return of the Lord Jesus Christ for his Bride.

 So, the confusion is between the Pauline Trumpets and the Johannine Trumpets.

-There are 3 (or is it 4) main schools of teaching in relation to “when” the Rapture will occur.
+3 (or is it 4) main schools of teaching in relation to “when” the Rapture will occur.

 The pre-tribulation rapture teaching says that the rapture will occur before the seven-year tribulation period (a period described by the Prophet Daniel).